invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

 ## Registration

-Please use the form below to register.
+Due to room limitations, the inscriptions are now closed.
+If you wish you can ask for being placed in a waiting list by using the form below.
 If you encounter any issues, you can instead follow this [link](https://docs.google.com/forms/d/e/1FAIpQLScLQ1fnfXiqSfhNNlLi9YM4WdvArePn_cu-IC-Qb0kvvJhD8A/viewform?usp=sf_link).

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLQ1fnfXiqSfhNNlLi9YM4WdvArePn_cu-IC-Qb0kvvJhD8A/viewform?embedded=true" width="640" height="1065" frameborder="0" marginheight="0" marginwidth="0">Chargement…</iframe>